 Once you have landed at Keflavik Airport, please pick up your luggage and head through customs.
 Collect your rental car at the airport and proceed to your hotel.
 Depending on your arrival time in Iceland, we suggest that you take some time to explore the Reykjanes Peninsula (a UNESCO GeoPark site) before you head to Reykjavik.

-Reykjanes is a great introduction to Iceland’s unique geology and volcanoes.
-The Mid-Atlantic Ridge dividing the European and North American tectonic plates cuts through the area.
-You’ll see unusual and stunning features around the peninsula, including craters, lava cliffs, fissures and the Mid-Atlantic ridge itself.
+Reykanes is a great introduction to Iceland’s unique geology and volcanoes.
+You’ll see unusual and stunning features around the peninsula, including craters, lava cliffs, fissures, and the Mid-Atlantic ridge itself.
 You can even walk on a bridge that divides Europe and North America.
 We also recommend a stroll in the surreal Gunnuhver area where you can view quirky colorful mud pools and steam vents bubbling away.
-If you are a Viking history buff, we recommend the Viking World museum, famous for the Íslendingur, a Viking ship replica that sailed between Iceland and North America in 2000.
+If you are a Viking history buff, we recommend the Viking World museum, famous for the Islendingur, a Viking ship replica that sailed between Iceland and North America in 2000.

-Several charming fishing villages and lighthouses dot the peninsula, and the area has a reputation for tasty seafood fresh from the ocean.
 Reykjanes is home to the renowned Blue Lagoon, and you might enjoy the chance to relax in the soothing azure waters.
 Important: admission to the Blue Lagoon needs to be booked in advance.
-We can help you with that.
+We can help you with that!

-October & April: Drive to your hotel in Reykjavik, the colorful capital of Iceland.
-(Approximate distance: ca. 50 km / 30 miles, with Reykjanes Peninsula 95 km / 55 miles)
+October – April: Drive to your hotel in Reykjavik, the colorful capital of Iceland.
+Overnight in Reykjavik.
+(Approximate distance: 50 km / 30 miles, with Reykjanes Peninsula 95 km / 55 miles)

 May – September: Drive along the southern coast of the Reykjanes Peninsula to the charming village of Hveragerdi for your overnight.
-Hveragerdi is perfect for getting to know typical small-town Icelandic culture, but with a unique twist.
-Hveragerdi is one of the few sites in the world located directly on top of a geothermal area and, because of its many greenhouses heated by hot water from nearby springs, it is often called the “flower village.”
+This village is one of the few sites in the world located directly on top of a geothermal area and, because of its many greenhouses heated by hot water from nearby springs, it is often called the “flower village.”
 There are plenty of outdoor and wellness activities to enjoy here, and several restaurants with a unique local focus.
 Overnight in Hveragerdi.
 (Approximate distance: 100 km / 62 miles, with Reykjanes Peninsula 130 km / 81 miles)